confluentinc/cp-ansible/docs/VARIABLES.md

 ### sasl_protocol

 SASL Mechanism to set on all Kafka Listeners.
 Configures all components to use that mechanism for authentication.
-Possible options none, kerberos, plain, scram, scram256
+Possible options none, kerberos, plain, scram, scram256, oauthbearer

 Default:  none